contrast-zone/fractarchy-ide/README.md

 (v 0.1 - alpha)

-(minimum viable version)
+(minimal viable version)

-**tags:** hierarchical-data-organizer, text-processing-toolkit, structured-document-tree, zooming-elements-based, parent-children-orbiting, fractal-structure-inspired
+**tags:** hierarchical-content-organizer, structured-document-tree, text-processing-toolkit, zooming-elements-based, parent-children-orbiting, fractal-structure-inspired

 > ## promotional material
 >
 > ![](media/socmedia.png)
 >
-> Fractarchy-IDE is a content management system that tries to amplify the simplicity of coding in a fun and exciting direction of composing visual contents.
-This project bundles a brand new markup language with a brand new visual interface.
+> Fractarchy-IDE is a hierarchical content organizer that tries to amplify the simplicity of coding in a fun and exciting direction of composing visual contents.
+This project bundles a brand new content markup language with a brand new visual interface.
 >
 > Coders combine the heart of a playful child with the wisdom of an experienced elderly.
 Sure, there is a certain value in all the WYSIWYG tools around, but the most of them miss that mystical aura of having a full control at our fingertips.
 Something magical happens at the moment when a code begins to exhibit intended behavior, and capturing that valuable moment is something intended to be conveyed to users of this project.
 >
 > Visual designers combine the chaotic art of creativity with the intentional art of applicability.
 Personal preferences may play an important role in this process, but it seems there may exist a kind of universal phenomenon worth of converging about: the symmetry.
-That is why visual interface of this project tries to resemble a coherent system of input/output duality, hoping to get closer to igniting designer inspiration.
+That is why visual interface of this project tries to resemble a coherent system of input/output duality, hoping to get closer to igniting designer artistry.
 >
 > Using Fractarchy-IDE, we uncommonly combine coding with visual designing.
-Keep your mind safe in the comfort zone, but keep your heart open.
+Keep your intention safe in the comfort zone, but keep your heart open.
 Keep your focus on actual usability, but keep your creativity unleashed.
 Give Fractarchy-IDE a chance, and take a journey of coding visual contents using this unusual creation inspired from another world.
 You may have already heard of that world.
 It is called imagination.
 And with a little luck, that world can become awesome.

 ## actual screenshots